CatWaterCodes/ImageToParallaxWallpaper/README.md

 ## Create parallax wallpapers for Lively Wallpaper from a single image:
 This program is meant to separate the layers of an image and turn it into a parallax interactive wallpaper made with html/css/js.
 This wallpaper can be used for any wallpaper app that uses wallpaper made with these tools, but was specifically made with Lively Wallpaper in mind.
+It's also compatible with .ora archives, which you can export as in most image editing or drawing software such as Krita and Gimp.
+The layers will be used as is without being resized or moved (aside from the parallax movement of course) to make it easy to make your own parallax wallpaper by drawing it in an app such as Krita and converting it with this tool.

 ## Previews:
 Here are some album covers turned into wallpapers and the settings used to accomplish that result: